-This year we opted for a stay at the Hyatt Lost Pines resort nestled between Austin and Bastrop in the Hillcountry adjacent to McKinney Roughs Nature Park, an 1,100 acre wilderness area.
+This year we opted for a stay at the Hyatt Lost Pines resort nestled between Austin and Bastrop in the Hillcountry adjacent to McKinney Roughs Nature Park, a 1,100 acre wilderness area.
 It is a beautiful resort that has perfected blending wilderness and luxury.
 The hotel featured comfortable rooms, luxurious amenities, and on-site recreation, activities and entertainment that would keep the kiddos engaged.
 It rained a little while we were there but that didn’t stop us from exploring the green grounds on the bike or on foot.
-Loved that there was a hummingbird garden and a butterfly meadow.
+I loved that there was a hummingbird garden and a butterfly meadow.

 The Hyatt Lost Pines resort had a Rustic Lodge vibe to it with a lot of natural cowhide chairs around that grabs the attention of all eyes and begs to be caressed by all who walk by, a few rocking chairs around the fireplaces, drinks served in mason jars.
 The property was gorgeous with a big lazy river pool, a championship-level golf course and a Texas sized Spa.
 They organize pony and horseback riding and river kayaking excursions both on our grounds and at the nature preserve, so you can enjoy exciting activities with the safety of trained and highly qualified guides.
 They even had archery and trap shooting, and at the end of the day you can go stargazing or make s’mores by the fire pits.
 If a more leisurely sport is your kind of thing, they even have organized bird watching or you can try out the horse shoe pit.